 Where you work on the Incan and Wari Archaeology Project

 Our Incan & Wari Archaeology Project in Peru is based in Lucre, a town in the Lucre Valley which is a 40-minute drive from Cusco.
 Cusco was the capital and most important city of the ancient Incan Empire, and the Lucre valley itself contains many known and undiscovered ruins from ancient civilisations.

 Our projects are based in the Pikillaqta National Park and in the Sacshayhuaman Archaeology Park.
-Through our official relationship with Peruvian Ministry of Culture, we are given exclusive access to the spaces where you can work.

 Volunteering for professionals